vitalidze/justdlna/README.md

 * range header support for full control of media playback (feature of jetty servlet container)

-* low memory requirements (64M in default configuration)
+* low memory requirements (for a Java Application, 64M in default configuration)

 ## Configuration file

 TODO

 ## Building